MartinStokroos/K8032/README.md

 - The PWM frequency is 35.15kHz (23.43kHz for the K8055)
 - The Green (sometimes red or blue) LED connected to PC13 on the Blue Pill shows the USB connection status and USB activity
 - The K8032 has a serial debug interface for inspecting the incoming HID data packages.
-- The counter inputs no longer share with the I1 and I2 inputs.
+- The counter inputs no longer share the (digital) I1 and I2 inputs.
-- Using 5V tolerant inputs for digital inputs.
+- Using 5V tolerant inputs for digital and counter inputs.

 To do:
-- counter inputs
-- debouncing on counter inputs
-- dynamically change USB device name and PID depending on address jumper settings at startup.
+- dynamically change USB PID depending on address jumper settings at startup.

 ## MCU Pinout